skyseulki/2048/README.md

 ### Acknowledgements

-This game is originally created by [Gabriele Cirulli] (https://play2048.co/).
+This game is originally created by [Gabriele Cirulli](https://play2048.co/).